faelgabriel/elixircd/.github/ISSUE_TEMPLATE/feature-implementation.md

 ---
 name: Feature Implementation
-about: Template to provide a structured and comprehensive format for proposing the addition of a new feature.
+about: Propose an addition of a new feature.
 title: ''
-labels: ''
+labels: feature
 assignees: ''

 ---